 Annual Prospects Report

-It’s looking like 2022 will be another great year for fishing on Truman Lake.
-One theme in this prospectus report will be the year class of fish spawned in 2019 during the high water year.
-Almost every species had a really good spawning year in 2019 and for most species that class is really starting to show up in the fishery.
+It’s looking like 2023 will be another great year for fishing on Truman Lake.
+The year class of fish spawned in 2019 during the high water year is still having a sizeable impact on the fisheries.

 The spawn is one of the best times to catch fish from the bank and a boat isn't necessary to get in on excellent fishing.
 Spawning areas usually have flatter slopes and gravel banks.
 Fish will move to the bank early and late in the day early in the spawn during the spawn.
 Spawning fish can be found earliest at the upper ends of the lake in the major tributaries and the spawn will progress toward the dam as water on the lower lake warms.
 The land surrounding most of Truman Lake is public land owned by the Corps of Engineers.
 This gives anglers ample opportunity to fish from the bank.
 A good map with county roads and lake depths is a great tool to have.
 Spawning fish can be caught vertical jigging from the bank or casting and retrieving a jig fished about 12-18 inches below a float.
 In the summertime, you can find crappie on timbered flats near channels or along timbered bluffs.
 Vertical jigging sometimes works well for these fish, but as jig fishing becomes less productive, minnows will work best.
 Fall is a time of transition with fish moving from summer to winter patterns.
 Fish can be targeted on timber near creek channels or bluffs.
 Winter crappie fishing on Truman is some of the best fishing to be had.
 If there is open water, you can catch crappie.
 Fish gather in large schools in the winter and once you locate a school, fishing can be on fire.
 Traditional spots are timber along steep points and bluffs and shallower water upstream on major tributaries.
 On the lower lake, fish the bluffs and timbered points.
 In the mid-lake area, fish standing timber and brush piles near creek channels.